ORDER YOUR BIRTH CERTIFICATE ONLINE

 In an envelope, include your signed application, along with the copy of a valid photo ID.
 Be sure to include your money order or check.
 Mail all these three requirements to the vital records office.

-All those born in the state of Illinois that need to request a certified copy of their birth certificate will need to include a clear photocopy of both sides of one of the forms of photo ID listed below along with a completed application form:
+To request a certified copy of an Illinois birth certificate you must provide a completed application form and a clear photocopy of both sides of one of the forms of photo ID listed below:

 Once your application package is completed you will need to mail it to: